Transparent dark purple Travel Guide by Insurte logo

 • Workers in Belgium have to apply for residency.

-If you are an employee of a company and must work in Belgium for several months, this visa might apply to you.
-The same is true if you're an au pair or a researcher.
+If you are an employee of a company and are required to work in Belgium for several months, the "single permit" visa might apply to you.
+This can also apply to Au Pairs, Researchers, and other fixed-term workers.

-This visa allows you to reside and work in Belgium for an extended period of time.
-In order to apply, you will need to present a number of documents, including:
+This visa allows you to live and work in Belgium for a specific period of time.
+In order to apply, you will need to provide a number of documents in the application process, oftentimes including:

-• A completed visa application form that includes a notarized signature.
+• A completed visa application form with a notarized signature.

 • A passport that is less than 10 years old and has a minimum of 2 blank pages left.
 These pages have to be next to each other (side by side).